glreno/rvkybard/README.md

 You need something that can work as a USB OTG gadget, and can run Tomcat or Jetty.

+You will need to set up an HID driver; rvkybard sets it up in /dev/hidg0 as a libcomposite usb gadget.
+See http://www.isticktoit.net/?p=1383

 The server is in Java, so it should work on just about anything.
-Just install tomcat and replace ROOT.war with rvkybard-0.02.war
+Just install tomcat and replace ROOT.war with rvkybard-usb-pizero-0.06.war

 If you need it to write to a device other than /dev/hidg0, the definition is in WEB-INF/applicationContext.xml